Telegram-git/TON-1/README.txt

 BASIC COMPILATION AND INSTALLATION INSTRUCTIONS

-1) Download and unpack the newest version of this archive, available at
+1) Download and unpack the newest version of this archive, available at:

 https://test.ton.org/download